 A meditation practice tailored to your individual needs and performed regularly is very valuable.

 But meditation only becomes complete when our attitude allows us to practice mediation for its own sake, and not to achieve or change anything.
-Thus, meditation is a kind of unconditional surrender to the moment, without valuing or wanting.
-If we practice meditation with an attitude of aspiration, withdrawal, avoidance, or search, it will be counterproductive in the long term.

 Our inner attitude is absolutely crucial.
 In other words: attitude is everything.